mdkinney/ATest/README.md

 Contributions to the EDK II open source project are covered by the [TianoCore Contribution Agreement 1.1](Contributions.txt)

-The majority of the content in the EDK II is open source project uses a [BSD 2-Clause License](LICENSE).
+The majority of the content in the EDK II open source project uses a [BSD 2-Clause License](LICENSE).
 The EDK II open source project contains the following components that are covered by additional licenses:
 * [AppPkg\Applications\Python\Python-2.7.2\Tools\pybench](AppPkg\Applications\Python\Python-2.7.2\Tools\pybench\LICENSE)
 * [AppPkg\Applications\Python\Python-2.7.2](AppPkg\Applications\Python\Python-2.7.2\LICENSE)